A 105-Year-Old Tattoo Artist Is Teaching Girls to Ink for Independence

 The Kalinga believe that the art of tattooing can only be passed through the bloodline.
 “If someone outside the tribe were to continue the tradition, the tattoo would be infected,” explains Oggay.
 “As I have no children, my grandnieces are the only choice and my knowledge of traditional tattooing is my only inheritance, so I let them watch and learn.”

 On one hand, the women practicing this ancient art are giving life to the tradition through thousands of skin jabs daily.
 On the other, Buscalan village has become completely reliant on tourism, brought about by Oggay and money that tattooing brings.
 “I’d be sad if this art form were to die with me,” she says.

 The future of the village and of the Kalinga tattoo lie in the keen hands of the next generation of female inkmasters, whose reservation books are already full.
 These young women have been learning to adapt tribal designs to suit the tastes of modern visitors.
 This does represent a shift in meaning from the traditional Kalinga approach, but, as Oggay says, “I am happy that anyone can have a tattoo now without having to kill someone.”

-At 101, she tires easily, but her eyesight remains sharp.
-She pledges to “continue tattooing until I lose my vision,” but also imagines a life less hectic.
+At 101, she tired easily, but her eyesight remained sharp.
+She pledged to “continue tattooing until I lose my vision,” but also imagines a life less hectic.

 “You asked what I want to do in my future,” she says.
 “I want to rest.”